 The lawsuit was filed against Smith Barney Fund Management LLC and Citigroup Global Markets Inc. in 2005, after Citigroup Securities and Exchange Commission that its subsidiaries kept fees that should have been turned over to Smith Barney’s mutual funds.

 Citigroup replaced a stock transfer agent with an in-house transfer agent and subcontracted with the original company at lower rates than it had previously charged, according to court papers.

-In 2009, Morgan Stanley (MS) bought a controlling stake in a joint venture that combined Smith Barney with its own brokerage.
+In 2009, Morgan Stanley (MS:US) bought a controlling stake in a joint venture that combined Smith Barney with its own brokerage.
 The New York-based bank has said it plans to buy the rest of the venture from Citigroup this year.